 Rescue, Rehabilitate, Release: Exploring the Work of Hope for Wildlife

 Did you know that Hope for Wildlife has rescued and rehabilitated over 80,000 injured and orphaned wild animals since 1997?
-Join the Nova Scotia Biodiversity Caucus for an engaging webinar featuring guest speaker George Ryan, Senior Education Coordinator at Hope for Wildlife, as he shares insights about this charitable wildlife rehabilitation and education organization based in Seaforth, Nova Scotia.
+In this fourth installment in the Nova Scotia Biodiversity Caucus’ Webinar Series, George Ryan, Senior Education Coordinator at Hope for Wildlife, shared insights about this charitable wildlife rehabilitation and education organization based in Seaforth, Nova Scotia.

-This webinar is an excellent opportunity for anyone interested in wildlife conservation, animal rehabilitation, and the ethical considerations that guide these efforts.
+This webinar is an excellent resource for anyone interested in wildlife conservation, animal rehabilitation, and the ethical considerations that guide these efforts.

 Guest Speaker